How to test a mattress in-store: A complete guide

 Correct support: The shoulders and hips sink into the mattress, and the body is correctly supported.

-You could also ask someone to check if your spine is correctly aligned when lying on the mattress, and if necessary, ask them to take a picture from their phone so you can check for yourself.
+Alternatively, ask someone to check your alignment while you lie on the mattress, and if necessary, have them take a picture from their phone so you can check for yourself.

-Try different mattress sizes to determine whether there is enough room to sleep comfortably without disturbing each other.
-Lie next to your partner on your back with your hands behind your head and elbows out.
-If your elbows don’t touch, there’s enough space for each person.
+Mattress size is also an important consideration, especially if you share a bed.
+There should be enough room for each person to stretch out without disturbing the other.
+Test different mattress sizes in the showroom by lying next to your partner on your back with your hands behind your head and elbows pointing out.
+If your elbows don’t touch, there’s enough space for both of you.

 Final thoughts

-A new mattress is a significant investment and can affect your sleep quality, so it’s essential to take your time and consider the options carefully.
-Don’t feel rushed or pressured into making a decision.
+Finally, investing in a new mattress is a big decision.
+Take your time when testing mattresses and consider the options carefully.
+Don’t feel rushed or pressurised into making a choice.

 Share this article